 So we are on a razor's edge.

-And that's why I feel absolutely 100% moral and strong and proud and good.
+And that's why I feel absolutely 100% moral and strong and proud and good to promote high-quality shortable foods.

-Honestly, it just can't feel anything else than a manifestation of Alex's desperation.
+Honestly, it just can't feel anything else than like a manifestation of Alex's desperation.

 He's the boy who's cried wolf, and now he has to cry dragon.

-I will allow my country that I supposedly love with the Constitution that I supposedly have read to completely burn in every aspect and be destroyed in order to get back on Facebook because I am hemorrhaging money.
+Yeah, I will allow my country that I supposedly love with the constitution that I supposedly have read to completely burn in every aspect and be destroyed in order to get back on Facebook because I am hemorrhaging money.

-Because, you know, you're doing your sales pitch and then you're like, I gotta give all these great sales because we gotta throw everything at the wall.
+Yeah, I mean, that's bad because, you know, you're doing your sales pitch, and then you're like, I got to give all these great sales because we got to throw everything at the wall.

-And it leads to that extreme rant about getting beat up and raped in a gulag.
+And that leads to that extreme rant about the getting beat up and raped in a gulag.

 So late Thursday or early Friday morning, CNN's Omar Jimenez was arrested live on air while attempting to cover the protests.